MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH Buys Shares of 2,248 MercadoLibre, Inc. (NASDAQ:MELI)

-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH purchased a new position in MercadoLibre, Inc. (NASDAQ:MELI) in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH purchased a new stake in MercadoLibre, Inc. (NASDAQ:MELI) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor purchased 2,248 shares of the company’s stock, valued at approximately $3,309,000.

-Several other large investors have also added to or reduced their stakes in MELI.
-Annapolis Financial Services LLC bought a new position in shares of MercadoLibre in the fourth quarter valued at approximately $25,000.
-Birchcreek Wealth Management LLC acquired a new stake in MercadoLibre in the fourth quarter worth approximately $33,000.
-Adirondack Trust Co. boosted its stake in MercadoLibre by 566.7% during the 4th quarter.
-Adirondack Trust Co. now owns 20 shares of the company’s stock valued at $36,000 after purchasing an additional 17 shares in the last quarter.
-Glassman Wealth Services boosted its stake in MercadoLibre by 83.3% during the 4th quarter.
-Glassman Wealth Services now owns 22 shares of the company’s stock valued at $37,000 after purchasing an additional 10 shares in the last quarter.
-Finally, Carmichael Hill & Associates Inc. increased its position in shares of MercadoLibre by 150.0% during the 4th quarter.
-Carmichael Hill & Associates Inc. now owns 25 shares of the company’s stock valued at $42,000 after purchasing an additional 15 shares during the period.
-80.60% of the stock is owned by institutional investors.
+Several other institutional investors also recently made changes to their positions in the stock.
+Itau Unibanco Holding S.A. increased its position in shares of MercadoLibre by 13,455.2% in the 4th quarter.
+Itau Unibanco Holding S.A. now owns 3,415,233 shares of the company’s stock valued at $24,180,000 after buying an additional 3,390,038 shares in the last quarter.
+Sands Capital Management LLC boosted its holdings in MercadoLibre by 107.9% during the fourth quarter.
+Sands Capital Management LLC now owns 1,081,766 shares of the company’s stock worth $1,812,196,000 after purchasing an additional 561,435 shares during the last quarter.
+Norges Bank acquired a new stake in shares of MercadoLibre in the fourth quarter valued at about $808,287,000.
+Lone Pine Capital LLC raised its stake in shares of MercadoLibre by 179.5% during the 4th quarter.
+Lone Pine Capital LLC now owns 597,111 shares of the company’s stock worth $1,000,292,000 after purchasing an additional 383,509 shares in the last quarter.
+Finally, Absoluto Partners Gestao de Recursos Ltda bought a new stake in MercadoLibre during the fourth quarter worth $318,501,000.
+80.60% of the stock is owned by institutional investors and hedge funds.

 MercadoLibre, Inc operates online commerce platforms in Latin America.
 It operates MercadoLibre Marketplace, an automated online commerce platform that enables businesses and individuals to list merchandise and conduct sales and purchases online; and MercadoPago FinTech, a financial technology solution platform, which facilitates transactions on and off its marketplaces by providing a mechanism that allows its users to send and receive payments online, and allows merchants to process transactions via their Websites and mobile apps, as well as in their brick-and-mortar stores through QR and mobile points of sale.